 Centerpiece Fire Pit

-Centerpiece fire pits are a great way to add warmth and ambiance to your next gathering.
-They’re compact enough to fit in any space, and they produce a beautiful, flickering flame that will make your guests feel right at home.
+Centerpiece fire pits are great in that they are compact enough to fit in any space.
+They produce a beautiful, flickering flame that will make your guests feel right at home.
 Plus, they can be a great medium for self-expression.

 Drum Fire Pit

-Make a fire pit out of an old washer drum!
-All you need is a drill, some metal cutters, and a little bit of elbow grease.
-First, use the drill to make a few holes in the bottom of the washer drum.
+If you’re not scared of getting your hands dirty with a DIY project, you can make a fire pit out of an old washer drum.
+You’ll need a drill, metal cutters, and elbow grease.
+First, drill a few holes in the bottom of the washer drum.
 This will help with drainage and airflow.

-Use metal cutters to cut a circular opening at the top of the drum.
-Remember not to make it smaller than your fireplace logs.
+Use metal cutters to cut a big circular opening at the top of the drum.
 Finally, use a hammer and nails to create a sturdy stand for your fire pit.
 You may use two stakes or attach legs to the bottom of the washer drum.

-Playing with different shapes will deliver you a result that looks magnificent and offers a resort-like vibe.
-This is ideal to have pleasant scenery and comfort while at home.
-Make sure to arrange your seating furniture around the circular fire pit.
+Playing with different shapes while creating a fire pit will deliver a result that looks magnificent.
+A semi-circular pit, for example, offers a resort-like vibe ideal for pleasant scenery and comfort while at home.
+Make sure to arrange your seating furniture around the fire pit.